 Following nearly a decade of talks, a landmark agreement was reached October 15, 2016, at the 28th Meeting of the Parties of the Montreal Protocol in Kigali, Rwanda, to phase down hydrofluorocarbons (HFCs), CFC substitutes that, while not harmful to the ozone layer, are a fast-growing source of potent greenhouse gases contributing to climate change.
 On January 1, 2019, the Kigali Amendment entered into force.
-The amendment has now been ratified by 65 parties, surpassing the 20 ratifications needed to bring it into force.
+The United States Senate ratified the Kigali Amendment on Sept.
+21, 2022.
+The amendment has now been ratified by 138 parties, surpassing the 20 ratifications needed to bring it into force.

 HFCs are widely used in refrigeration and air conditioning, foam blowing, and other applications.
 Though they now account for less than 1 percent of global greenhouse gas emissions, HFCs are extremely potent greenhouse gases whose use is projected to grow rapidly, particularly in developing countries.

 The Kigali Amendment sets out a schedule of targets and timetables for all developed and developing countries to phase down their use of HFCs.
 The amendment links these control requirements with a renewed commitment by developed countries to provide financial support for developing countries through the Protocol’s Multilateral Fund.
 The agreement sets out key principles for how the fund will transition from supporting projects aimed at safeguarding the ozone layer to spurring action focused on climate protection.